angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 #### Oops All Spells

-Part graveyard deck and part combo deck, they are popular and more resilient with the modal double faced land cards.
+Part graveyard deck and part combo deck, they are popular and more resilient with the modal double-faced land cards.
 You should be okay boarding in a similar fashion when facing reanimator to maximise early disruption and interaction and play a slightly more controlling role.